Challenging a DLA decision - appealing against the decision

 "The DWP decision letter says I’m not entitled to DLA because my child doesn’t need continual supervision to avoid substantial damage to himself or others.
 This is incorrect.
 When my child is at home I have to be in the same room with him at all times because he can hurt himself when I’m not there to watch him.
 He often throws fits - in the past he has knocked heavy things off shelves and hit his head on furniture.
 This could cause him substantial damage.
 He needs continual supervision to avoid damage to himself."

 If you’ve missed the appeal deadline

 You should do everything you can to avoid missing the deadline.
-If you have missed the deadline, you can still send in the SSCS1 form up to 13 months after the date of the original decision.
-In Section 5 you’ll need to explain why it’s late (for example, if your child was in hospital or other personal circumstances made it impossible to return the form on time).
+If you have missed the deadline, you can still submit your appeal up to 13 months after the date of the original decision.
+You’ll need to explain why it’s late (for example, if your child was in hospital or other personal circumstances made it impossible to return the form on time).